NikosKyriakakis/flower-image-classification/README.md

 # Flower image classification
-An introductory project on image classification and the effect of different feature noise types in 3 radically different CNNs.
+An introductory project on image classification and the effect of different feature noise types on 3 radically different CNNs.